exercism/DEPRECATED.help.exercism.io/app/pages/topics/getting-help.md

 If you have an [IRC client](http://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) feel free to connect to one of the many [Freenode servers](https://freenode.net/irc_servers.shtml).

-You can also use the [Freenode webchat](https://webchat.freenode.net/), instead.
+If you don't want to bother with a stand alone client, you can also use the [Freenode webchat](https://webchat.freenode.net/), instead.

 The room is ```#exercism``` and there's already a few folks waiting to help out!